JonathanKSullivan/Capstone-Pong/README.md

 # Capstone Pong Game - C++ Nanodegree
 ## Description

 For my capstone I made a clone of the first video game ever made, Pong.
-I written the code in c++ and used the SDL library to render the display.
+I wrote the code in c++ and used the SDL library to render the display.

 ---
 ## Instructions for running the project
 ---